volterraedge/terraform-provider-volterra/docs/resources/volterra_endpoint.md

 `where` - (Optional) This endpoint is present in site, virtual_site or virtual_network selected by following field..
 See [Where ](#where) below for details.

+### Disable Internet Vip

+Do not enable advertise on external internet vip..

 ### Dns Name Advanced

 Specifies name and TTL used for DNS resolution..